D-Yikes!

-"D-Yikes!" is the sixth episode of the eleventh season and the 159th overall episode of the American animated sitcom South Park.
-It first aired on Comedy Central in the United States on April 11, 2007.
+"D-Yikes!" is the sixth episode of the eleventh season of the American animated sitcom South Park.
+The 159th overall episode, it first aired on Comedy Central in the United States on April 11, 2007.
 In the episode, frustrated with men, Mrs. Garrison makes the boys write an essay on The Old Man and the Sea.
 The boys hire Mexican day laborers to do the job for them, but they misinterpret the term "essay."
 Meanwhile, Mrs. Garrison has become a lesbian and finds the bar she hangs out in is about to be taken over by Persian club owners.
 Mrs. Garrison takes a stand in the name of saving the one place that lets her be the woman she is.

-The episode is rated TV-MA L, and is a parody of the film 300.
+The episode is rated TV-MA L, and it is a parody of the film 300.

 Plot

 When the episode begins, Mrs. Garrison storms into her classroom enraged over a failed date, and takes her anger out on her male students with an essay assignment over the weekend, making them read The Old Man and the Sea by Ernest Hemingway in its entirety.
 At Cartman's urging, they hire local Mexican laborers looking for work to read the book and write their essays for them.
 When they come back for their essays on Monday morning, they find out that the Mexicans misunderstood them, and instead of writing essays they wrote to their éses, a slang term in Chicano Spanish for friends.
 Meanwhile, Mrs. Garrison is working out at Curves when she meets a woman named Allison.
 Allison invites her to "Les Bos" (pronounced "le-bo"), a nearby bar, but Mrs. Garrison is shocked to find out that it's a lesbian bar.
 After being seduced by Allison, the two engage in scissoring.
 The next day, when the boys try to explain themselves to Mrs. Garrison about their essay, she happily gives them more time to work, announcing she is a lesbian, which the class is highly supportive of.

 Garrison returns to Les Bos and becomes sociable with all the women, but then is shocked to discover that the bar is being sold to Persians, who plan to make it into a Club Persh Dance Club.
 Soon after, the Persians send a representative to see the women at the bar.
 The representative tries to persuade the women there will be no real change, as the lesbians will still be welcome.
 Nevertheless, it will no longer be solely a lesbian bar, and will be decorated with stereotypically Persian decorations.
 Mrs. Garrison kicks the messenger in the testicles in retaliation.
 After the representative returns to the Persian's club, an army of sixty other Persians prepare to storm the bar, but they fail to defeat the women.
 The remaining Persians go to see their boss, Rauf Xerxes, who decides to handle the situation personally.